 Through a variety of hands-on craft stations, explore the joys of the holiday season as you participate in activities that highlight the significance of different cultural celebrations.
-From making paper Matryoshka dolls for the Russian New Year, to creating paper diyas for Diwali, to designing paper kinaras for Kwanzaa, each of the six stations offers a unique opportunity to learn and engage with diverse traditions.
+From making paper Matryoshka dolls for the Russian New Year, to decorating clay diyas for Diwali, to designing paper kinaras for Kwanzaa, each of the six stations offers a unique opportunity to learn and engage with diverse traditions.

 The event will also feature holiday music by Doug Smith and the Dixieland All-Stars, as well as a free photo booth by Freez Photo booth.